enfp personality type

 6 Secrets of the ENFP Personality Type

-ENFPs are intensely emotional people who are often well-liked by everyone around them.
-They have a strong value system that they live by, which says that people should be respected as individuals and allowed to pursue their own freedoms.
-People with the ENFP personality type have a hard time following through with their projects, but can achieve great success when they learn to focus.
-Those ENFPs who create balance in their lives will experience positivity all around them.
+ENFPs are intensely emotional people, often well-liked by everybody around them.
+They have a strong value system that they live by.
+The ENFP firmly believes that people should be respected as individuals and allowed to pursue their own freedoms.

 They Stick to Their Values